BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/05_deployment.md

 - OR from the CLI

 ```
-oc rollout latest rocketchat-[username]
+oc -n [-dev] rollout latest rocketchat-[username]
 ```
 - Validate that the image is able to be pulled

-### Deploying the Database
-Before going into further deployment configuration options, review the current status of the application container.

-#### Troubleshoot Deployment Issues
+## Troubleshoot Deployment Issues
-Navigate to the pod and review the logs to determine why we the container will not start.
+Navigate to the pod and review the logs to determine why the container will not start.

 - From the Web Console navigate to `Applications -> Pods -> rocketchat-[username]-[randomid]` and select Logs